-Grenfell victims' aunt 'plagued' by fire
+Families walk out as Grenfell video shown

 In an emotional tribute, Nicholas Burton said it took away her "dignity and everything we had in this world".

-Relatives of all 72 victims will be given the chance to commemorate loved ones during the inquiry.
+A tribute to Debbie Lamprell, a safety officer at Opera Holland Park, from her mother said the 45-year-old was "always laughing".

-The inquiry will look into all the deaths of the June 2017 fire.
+Miriam Lamprell said she was "bereft" without her daughter and she felt a part of her had been "ripped out".

-A total of 12 people are due to be remembered on the inquiry's second day, including three generations of the Choucair family.
+Relatives of all 72 victims will be given the chance to commemorate loved ones during the inquiry, which will look into all the deaths.

 Families are being given as long as they need to tell the inquiry about their loved ones through a mixture of words, pictures and videos.